Lotion: Cosmetic uses

 Most cosmetic lotions are moisturizing lotions, although other forms, such as tanning lotion, also exist.

-Cosmetic lotions may be marketed as anti-aging lotions, which can also be classified as a cosmetic in many cases, and may contain fragrances.
+Cosmetic lotions, including products marketed for anti-aging, often contain fragrances or other ingredients intended to modify the appearance or feel of the skin.
 The Food and Drug Administration voiced concern about lotions not classified as drugs that advertise anti-aging or anti-wrinkle properties.

 Production

-Most lotions are oil-in-water emulsions using a substance such as cetearyl alcohol to keep the emulsion together, but water-in-oil lotions are also formulated.
+Most commercial lotions are oil-in-water emulsions — where oil droplets are dispersed in water — stabilized by emulsifiers such as cetearyl alcohol.
+Water-in-oil lotions, in which water droplets are dispersed in oil, are also produced and have different sensory and absorption properties.
 The key components of a skin care lotion, cream or gel emulsion (that is mixtures of oil and water) are the aqueous and oily phases, an emulsifier to prevent separation of these two phases, and, if used, the drug substance or substances.
 Various other ingredients such as fragrances, glycerol, petroleum jelly, dyes, preservatives, proteins and stabilizing agents are commonly added to lotions.

 Manufacturing lotions and creams can be completed in two cycles: